 Varies by jurisdiction; credit may be available for up to 3 years.

-Your payback period is the time to achieve an ROI on your solar panels.
+Your payback period is the time to earn a net profit from your solar panels.
 It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Bethesda gets quite a bit of sunlight per day, so an average payback period could last up to 14.7 years per 5 kW of capacity.

-The maintenance you'll need to do will vary based on the type of solar panels you have.
+The specific required maintenance steps will vary based on the type of solar panels you have.
 At a minimum, you should clean and inspect each panel once per season.
-Your solar installer might offer comprehensive plans where they'll do the maintenance for you.
+Your solar energy company might offer comprehensive plans where they'll do the maintenance on your behalf.

-Absolutely.
-Solar panels exist independently from the power grid in Bethesda and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Yes.
+Solar panels are independent of the Bethesda grid and will continue to generate power even if the grid is having problems.
+Bear in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.